SarKaa/jailm8-windows/README.md

 If you select yes, it will close jailm8 and open a command prompt window where the old jailm8.exe will be deleted, and a new one will be downloaded.
 It should automatically start jailm8 again, unless something interferes with it.

+# How is it so small?
+Its kept small by keeping all resources to be downloaded, so nothing is kept in the app itself, apart from links.
+The app itself doesn't have a gui, so theres no excess code needed.
+It is also kept small by using an optimum combination of C and Batch code, keeping the need for extra compilable code short.

 # sources
 Project sandcastle binaries from [here](https://github.com/corellium/projectsandcastle/tree/master/loader) compiled by me